Squirrel Poop vs Rat Poop (Identifying Rodent Droppings)

 Pile of squirrel poop

-Something is nesting in your house and you need to find out what, exactly, you are up against.
+Something is nesting in your house, and you need to find out exactly what you are up against.
 The animal sounds smaller than something like a possum.
 But it also seems bigger than a mouse based on the noises it makes and the damage it has done.
 It seems there’s more than one of whatever it is.
-So like any good do-it-yourself pest fighter would do, you investigate the situation.
+So, like any good do-it-yourself pest fighter would do, you investigate the situation.
 You go into the crawlspace, attic, basement, or garage where you heard scurrying and come back with some evidence—a pile of poop.

 The only problem is, you don’t know what kind of droppings you are looking at.
-You immediately thought it belonged to a rat, but after safely removing some of the feces and looking at it by the light of day you realize it could just as easily belong to a similarly sized animal, like a squirrel.
+You immediately thought it belonged to a rat, but after safely removing some of the feces and looking at it by the light of day, you realized it could just as easily belong to a similarly sized animal, like a squirrel.

 Squirrel and Rat Poop Identification

 • Is it more pointed or rounded at the ends?
-Rat droppings are pointier, squirrel droppings rounder.
+Rat droppings are pointier; squirrel droppings are rounder.

 • What is the overall shape of the pellets?
-If you are dealing with a squirrel it will be shaped more like a barrel whereas what a rat leaves behind tend to be thinner and longer.
+Squirrel scat is shaped more like a barrel, whereas rat scat tends to be thinner and longer.

 • What color is it?
 Rat poop tends to be blacker and darker than squirrel poop, which can be tan or red in color.

-Another key to distinguishing the two kinds of droppings is squirrel poop tends to lighten in color with time, whereas a rat’s poop will stay dark in color.
-If you find older fecal matter and it is noticeably paler than what you find fresh, chances are you are dealing with a colony of squirrels.
+Another key to distinguishing the two kinds of droppings is that squirrel scat tends to lighten in color with time, whereas rat scat will stay dark in color.
+If you find older fecal matter that is noticeably paler than what you find fresh, chances are you are dealing with a colony of squirrels.

-Also, use caution when exploring areas of your house where an animal is living– you don’t want to be bitten.
-When in doubt you can handle the situation safely, call a local pest control company.
+Also, use caution when exploring areas of your house where an animal is living; you don’t want to be bitten.
+When in doubt about whether you can handle the situation safely, call a local pest control company.

 Putting the Pieces Together

 It is unlikely you will be able to settle the squirrel poop vs. rat poop debate without knowing more about what is living in your house.
-You can learn a lot from a general pest identification guide– you have to consider what you are looking at belongs to neither a squirrel nor a rat, and a guide like this will help you determine what you should be hunting for and eventually expelling from your house.
+You can learn a lot from a general pest identification guide.
+You have to consider that what you are looking at belongs to neither a squirrel nor a rat, and a guide like this will help you determine what you should be hunting for and eventually expelling from your house.

 Figuring out as much as you can about the poop you discovered is important, however, because it may be the clue that pulls together all the other information you’ve gathered on your pest.